open/close all folders

 - Platonic Life Partners: With Kagami.

-- Took a Level in Badass: Near the end of the series, when she decides to side with Kagami instead of ZECT.
+- Took a Level in Badass: Near the end of the series, she decides to side with Kagami instead of ZECT.

 - Cute Bruiser: Very cute.
 Very dangerous.